top of page

 "The Carpe Diem Kids"

-Born in St. Louis, he didn't like school.
+FAMED WESTERN artist Charlie Russell was a lousy student with a talent for drawing.
+Born in St. Louis, he didn't like school much.
 At not quite 16 years, he convinced his parents to let him leave formal education to set out on his own for Montana.

-In 1880, in the wide open spaces of Big Sky Country, he worked as a sheepherder and didn't like that much, either.
+In 1880, in the wide open spaces of Big Sky Country, he worked as a sheepherder and didn't enjoy that either.
 But the man who would become one of the world's most famous western artists had a vision.
 Luck played a part, too, in the people he met, places he landed.

 Charlie Russell's paintings range from elegant landscapes to comical observations.
 He painted and sketched more than 2,000 works in his lifetime.
 His artwork is acclaimed for its attention to detail and depiction of life as it was in the early days of the west's settlement.